-(i) the alkoxy group activates thebenzene ring towards electrophilic substitution and
+(i) the alkoxy group activates the benzene ring towards electrophilic substitution and

-(ii) it directs theincoming substituents to ortho and para positions in benzene ring.
+(ii) it directs the incoming substituents to ortho and para positions in the benzene ring.
+Solution:

-The electron density in the benzene ring boosts up because of the existence of + R effect of the alkoxy group In aryl alkyl ethers which is given in the resonance configuration below :
+The electron density in the benzene ring boosts up because of the existence of + R effect of the alkoxy group in aryl alkyl ethers, which is given in the resonance configuration below:

-Therefore, benzene ring is activated by the alkoxy group towards electrophilic substitution.
+Therefore, a benzene ring is activated by the alkoxy group towards electrophilic substitution.

-(ii) The above resonance configuration, we infer that the electron density is higher at the para & ortho positions compared to meta position. consequently, the substituent which is incoming is directed to the para & ortho positions in the benzene ring.
+(ii) The above resonance configuration, we infer that the electron density is higher at the para and ortho positions compared to meta position.
+Consequently, the substituent which is incoming is directed to the para and ortho positions in the benzene ring.